- 6:30 p.m.

 The Appearance Commission also serves as the Preservation District Commission (PDC) which seeks to promote, enhance and preserve the character and heritage of neighborhood preservation districts, and to this end may:

 - Undertake an inventory of areas of cultural or historical significance within the jurisdiction of the town to identify for all public officials and public bodies those characteristics which define significant areas within the jurisdiction.

-- Recommend to the board of aldermen areas to be designated or removed from designation by ordinance as neighborhood preservation districts.
+- Recommend to the Town Council areas to be designated or removed from designation by ordinance as neighborhood preservation districts.

 - Conduct an educational program with respect to the special character of neighborhood preservation districts.

 - Prepare or review studies and plans for consideration by the governing bodies in taking action that affects the preservation and enhancement of such districts.